Search for books, people and lists

 Goodreads Rating

-In 1974-75, Wade Davis and Tim Plowman traveled the length of South America, living among a dozen Indian tribes, collecting medicinal plants and searching for the origins of coca, the sacred leaf of the Andes and the notorious source of cocaine.
-It was a journey inspired and made possible by their Harvard mentor, Richard Evans Schultes, the most im...
+Travel with Wade Davis and Tim Plowman as they journey through South America, living amongst a dozen Indian tribes and searching for the origins of coca, the sacred leaf of the Andes which is also the source of cocaine.
+Their journey is inspired and made possible by their Harvard mentor, Richard Evans Schultes, the most important scientific explorer in South America in this century whose exploits rival those of Darwin and the great naturalist explorers of the Victorian age.
+Follow Wade and Tim's storytelling as they share their adventures, discoveries and the invaluable knowledge of native shamans.

 Kaushik Basu